intel/confidential-cloud-native-primitives/service/measurement-server/README.md

 ## Installation

-The Measurement service can be deployed as either DaemonSet or sidecar in different user scenarios.
+The Measurement service can be deployed as either DaemonSet or sidecar in different user scenarios within a kubernetes cluster.

 ### Prerequisite

-To simplify the deployment process, we use Helm as the basic tool for deployment.
-Please install Helm following the [Helm official guide](https://helm.sh/docs/intro/install/).
+User need to have a kubernetes cluster ready to deploy the services.
+To simplify the deployment process, we provide Helm as one of the options to deploy the service.
+Please install Helm by following the [Helm official guide](https://helm.sh/docs/intro/install/).
+However, user can also use the yaml files located in the manifests folder for deployment.
 Also, the ccnp device plugin need to installed before the installation of measurement server.
 Please refer to its [deployment guide](../../device-plugin/ccnp-device-plugin/README.md) for installation.

 ### Build docker image